codahale/veil-go/README.md

 ### Key-Committing AEAD

-Veil uses a simple wrapper AEAD for adding key commitment to existing AEAD constructions.
-It does this by encrypting a message with an underlying AEAD, then using the same key to calculate an HMAC of the resulting ciphertext.
-The HMAC is appended to the ciphertext, and compared before decrypting.

-In particular, Veil uses AES-256-GCM+HMAC-SHA2-512/256.
-AES is very well-studied and well-supported in hardware; GCM is fussy but fast; HMAC is as old as the hills and just as durable; SHA2-512/256 is a good mix of fast and secure.
+Veil uses a sadly non-standard AEAD construction which combines AES-256-CTR and HMAC-SHA2-512/256.
+It encrypts the message using AES-256-CTR, then uses the same key to calculate the HMAC-SHA2-512/256 digest of the ciphertext, the authenticated data, the length in bits of the ciphertext as a 64-bit big-endian integer, and the length of the authenticated data in bits as a 64-bit big-endian integer.

+This provides some significant benefits over more popular constructions like AES-GCM or
+ChaCha20Poly1305:

+* It produces output which is known to be indistinguishable from random noise.
+HMAC and SHA2 are very well-studied and not subject to new developments in mathematics.
+* It is key-committing.
+A message can only be decrypted with the key with which the message was encrypted.

 ### Symmetric Key Ratcheting And Streaming AEADs

 In order to encrypt arbitrarily large messages, Veil uses a streaming AEAD construction based on a Signal-style HKDF ratchet.
 An initial 32-byte chain key is used to create an HKDF-SHA2-512/256 instance, and the first 32 bytes of its output are used to create a new chain key.
-The next 32 bytes of KDF output are used to create an AES-256 key, and the following 12 bytes are used to create a GCM nonce.
+The next 32 bytes of KDF output are used to create an AES-256 key, and the following 12 bytes are used to create a CTR IV.
 To prevent attacker appending blocks to a message, the final block of a stream is keyed using a different salt, thus permanently forking the chain.

 ### Key Agreement And Encapsulation